 On August 13, 1926, Toronto was wild with excitement and hysteria over the contest.
 That day, five contestants were selected, which was later whittled down to the final two.
 The winner was Miss Jean Ford Tolmie.

 Miss Toronto also was invited to represent the City in the 1926 Miss Atlantic City beauty pageant.
 According to information received from the Atlantic City contest committee, “Past winners have been untouched by the lipstick and powder puff.
 Natural beauty is desired by the judges, and any girl attempting to gild the lily with cosmetics has no chance.”

 The Miss Toronto beauty pageant was held at Sunnyside until it was taken over by the Toronto Police Department and moved to CNE grounds in 1937.

 In July of 1936, there was a heatwave in Toronto.
 Temperatures topped out at 41° C, and during the 8-day hot spell, more than 225 Torontonians died.
-There was no air-conditioning back then, so people looked for relief from the heat at Toronto’s beaches, including Sunnyside and Balmy, as well as the Toronto Islands.
-Over 22,200 passengers were ferried to the Islands on July 7, 1936, compared to 13,300 on the same day a year before.
+There was no air-conditioning back then, so people looked for relief from the heat at Toronto’s beaches, including Sunnyside and Balmy, as well as the Toronto Island.
+Over 22,200 passengers were ferried to the Island on July 7, 1936, compared to 13,300 on the same day a year before.